-In 2016/17, TT-Line Company Pty Ltd completed reporting under the Federal Government's National Greenhouse and Energy Reporting Act 2007 (NGER) for the 2015/16 year.
-The Company's report under NGER was submitted to the appropriate Federal Government department before the required deadline of 31 October 2016.
+Spirit of Tasmania completed reporting under the Federal Government's National Greenhouse and Energy Reporting Act 2007 (NGER Act), for the 2016/17 year.
+The Company's NGER report was submitted to the appropriate Federal Government department by the required deadline of 31 October 2017.

-TT-Line will report on its 2016/17 NGER data by 31 October 2017.
+Spirit of Tasmania will report on its 2017/18 NGER data by 31 October 2018.